Music theory explains the things we hear. It’s the language of music, something that should be fun to learn for every person who loves music.

 There are numerous reasons why people choose to learn an instrument.
 We have different goals and aspirations.
 However, make sure that this particular goal, that of self-expression, is always there.
 Music is that powerful when used for this reason!

-7. Music theory is about rules that can’t be broken
+7. Music theory rules cannot be broken

 Music composition is constantly evolving, and so is the theory that explains it.
 What was considered undesirable, or was even downright prohibited during the Baroque period, is the norm today.

 If Bach had to listen to Heavy Metal he would be furious.
 He spent his entire life keeping away from the use of consecutive perfect fifths (a perfect fifth is an interval, which is the distance between two notes.
-I get into some more detail on how intervals, especially the perfect fifth, work, in this article) (See The Power of Power chords) and teaching others that it’s a lousy thing playing that interval twice, without playing another interval in between.
+I get into some more detail on how intervals, especially the perfect fifth, work, in The Power of Power chords) and teaching others that it’s a lousy thing playing that interval twice, without playing another interval in between.
 Today bands like Metallica blast power chord after power chord while bands like the Ramones have whole songs made exclusively of power chords.

 There are rules in music theory, but those rules are only there to guide you, not to order you around.
 Some of the greatest advancements in music came specifically from bending, or even breaking entirely, those rules.
 The use of power chords in Blues and Rock music is just one of many examples of how breaking those rules can lead to opening the door to genres of music that wouldn’t have even been dreamt of before.